 Looking for a simpler solution?
 The following addons also offer expansive libraries of high-quality movies and TV shows.

 The PlayOn Browser is different from most other Kodi streaming addons in that it doesn’t actually provide any content of its own.
-Instead, PlayOn Browser allows the user to connect accounts of various streaming platforms and watch all the available content in one place.
+Instead, PlayOn Browser allows the user to connect accounts of various streaming platforms.
+You can then watch all the available content in one place.

 This is particularly useful for two reasons.
-First, as there’s no official Netflix addon for Kodi 17 or below, nor addons for Amazon Prime Video or Hulu., PlayOn Browser is the easiest and safest way to access their content.
+First, there’s no official Netflix, Amazon Prime Video or Hulu addon for Kodi 17 or below.
+That makes PlayOn Browser the easiest and safest way to access their content.
 Second, it removes the need to keep track of which addons have a specific title.

 There is a free version of PlayOn available but it restricts access to all but a handful of free to watch sources.
 By paying $2.50 a month, the user unlocks all 50 sources as well as DVR functionality and the ability to skip ads.
 Because PlayOn now works with DIRECTV NOW, you can even record live TV streams for later playback.